acadTags/Rare-disease-identification/data annotation/README.md

 | gold mention-to-UMLS label                 | Whether the mention-UMLS pair indicate a correct phenotype of the patient (i.e. a positive mention that correctly matches to the UMLS concept), 1 if correct, 0 if not.                                 |
 | gold UMLS-to-ORDO label                    | Whether the matching is correct from the UMLS concept to the ORDO concept, 1 if correct, 0 if not.                                                                                                          |
 | gold mention-to-ORDO label                 | Whether the mention-ORDO triple indicates a correct phenotype of the patient, 1 if correct, 0 if not.
 This column is 1 if both the mention-to-UMLS label and the UMLS-to-ORDO label are 1, otherwise 0. |

+**Note:**
+* These manual annotations are by no means to be perfect.
+There are hypothetical mentions which were difficult for the annotators to make a decision.
+Also, they are based on the output of [`SemEHR`](https://github.com/CogStack/CogStack-SemEHR), which does not have 100% recall, so the annotations may not cover all rare diseases mentions from the sampled discharge summaries.
+* In row 323, the mention `nph` is not in the document structure (due to error in mention extraction), thus the `gold mention-to-UMLS label` is `-1`.